 Majuli Island, Assam

-By definition, Majuli Island is the largest river island in the world with mentions in Guinness Book of World Records.
-It is located in Brahmaputra River and has an area of 352 square kilometres — almost half the size of Bangalore.
-To reach Majuli Island, you take a bus/taxi/train to Jorhat followed by half-an-hour ferry ride.
+By definition, Majuli Island is the largest river island in the world with mentions in the Guinness Book of World Records (though there are claims that it may disappear because of constant soil erosion).
+It is located in the Brahmaputra River and has an area of 352 square kilometres — almost half the size of Bangalore.
+To reach Majuli Island, you take a bus/taxi/train to Jorhat followed by a half-an-hour ferry ride.

 I have always solo-travelled to Majuli Island, stayed at a place called Ygdrasil Bamboo Cottage (because it belongs to a friend) and did nothing.
-Wake up early, enjoy fresh morning, eat healthy, spot migratory birds were all on my agenda.
+Waking up early, enjoying a fresh morning, eating healthily, and spotting migratory birds were all on my agenda.
 If I felt a little motivated, I would padel the bicycle to the nearest Satra get some good vibes and return.
-There are over 50 Satras (a Hindu Monastery) in Majuli Island.
+There are over 50 Satras (a Hindu Monastery) on Majuli Island.

-Here are some Majuli Island photos if you are interested to see how it feels being there.
+Here are some Majuli Island photos if you are interested to see how it feels to be there.

-For planning a trip to Majuli Island, here are some useful travel tip:
+For planning a trip to Majuli Island, here are some useful travel tips:

 - If you’re flying into Assam, the nearest airport with cheap flights will be Guwahati or Dibrugarh.
-From Guwahati, Majuli is about 8 hours in a bus and 1/2 hour on a ferry ride away.
-From Dibrugarh, Majuli is about 4 hours in a bus and 1/2 hour on a ferry ride away.
+From Guwahati, Majuli is about 8 hours on a bus and 1/2 hour on a ferry ride away.
+From Dibrugarh, Majuli is about 4 hours on a bus and 1/2 hour on a ferry ride away.

 - The best time to visit Majuli Island is in winter.